Hi Friends of Oompf, this is Alvan.

 Solution: Work on your ankle mobility by doing ankle mobility exercises which will create a greater awareness of what your ankles can do.

 Plank is the most common core exercise in any core routine.
 When it is done the right way, plank exercises not only fire up your core, but the muscles in your shoulders and legs, too.
 Furthermore, planks can help you build strength and endurance.
 With that said, there are common mistakes and, if done incorrectly, you risk low back injury.

-2. Forearm should be straight facing forward and palms should be flat on the ground.
+2. Forearms should be straight facing forward and palms should be flat on the ground.